ViseLuca/excercise/README.md

 - The status of each salary should also be random, allowing for users without any active salary and for users with just 1 active salary.
 - Must use 4 or more different currencies.
 Eg: USD, EUR, JPY and GBP.
 - Users’ name can be random or populated from the result of calling list_names/0 defined in the following library: [https://github.com/remotecom/be_challengex](https://github.com/remotecom/be_challengex)
+- Assume that engineers need to seed their databases regularly, so performance of the seed script matters.

 ### Tasks

 1. 📄 Implement an endpoint to provide a list of users and their salaries
     - Each user should return their `name` and active `salary`.
     - Some users might have been offboarded (offboarding functionality should be considered out of the scope for this exercise) so it’s possible that all salaries that belong to a user are inactive.
 In those cases, the endpoint is supposed to return the salary that was active most recently.
-    - This endpoint should support filtering by partial user name and order by user name.
+    - This endpoint should support filtering by partial user name and should order by user name by default.
     - Endpoint: `GET /users`

 2. 📬 Implement an endpoint that sends an email to all users with active salaries